Brightscout/mattermost-test-management/data/test-cases/plugins/ms-teams-sync/thread-replies/Allowed-attachment-reply-to-message.md

 ---
 # (Required) Ensure all values are filled up
-name: "Replying with attachment of allowed size to a message"
+name: "Replying with an attachment of allowed size on MM to a message"
 status: Active
 priority: Normal
 folder: thread-replies